Pseudomonas fluorescens

 Pseudomonas fluorescens is a common Gram-negative, rod-shaped bacterium.
 It belongs to the Pseudomonas genus; 16S rRNA analysis as well as phylogenomic analysis has placed P. fluorescens in the P. fluorescens group within the genus, to which it lends its name.

 General characteristics

-Pseudomonas fluorescens has multiple flagella.
-It has an extremely versatile metabolism, and can be found in the soil and in water.
+Pseudomonas fluorescens has multiple flagella, an extremely versatile metabolism, and can be found in the soil and in water.
 It is an obligate aerobe, but certain strains are capable of using nitrate instead of oxygen as a final electron acceptor during cellular respiration.

-Optimal temperatures for growth of P. fluorescens are 25–30°C. It tests positive for the oxidase test.
-It is also a nonsaccharolytic bacterial species.
+Optimal temperatures for growth of P. fluorescens are 25–30°C. It tests positive for the oxidase test, and is also a nonsaccharolytic bacterial species.

 Heat-stable lipases and proteases are produced by P. fluorescens and other similar pseudomonads.
 These enzymes cause milk to spoil, by causing bitterness, casein breakdown, and ropiness due to production of slime and coagulation of proteins.

 The name

 The word Pseudomonas means false unit, being derived from the Greek words pseudēs (Greek: ψευδής – false) and monas (Latin: monas, from Greek: μονάς – a single unit).
 The word was used early in the history of microbiology to refer to germs.
 The specific name fluorescens refers to the microbe's secretion of a soluble fluorescent pigment called pyoverdin, which is a type of siderophore.